This is the multi-page printable view of this section. Click here to print.

 NTP Offset lastsample’s measured offset (time difference between NTP server and local environment)num

-Disk Read Bytes [Sec]bytes read from the Windows logical disk in 1 second
+Disk Read Bytes [Sec]Number of bytes read in one second from a Windows logical disk

 • Windows only